memgraph/memgraph/docs/dev/query/execution.md

 `VertexAccessor` class that tracks two versions of data: one that was visible before the current transaction+command, and the optional other that was created in the current transaction+command.
-The `MATCH` clause will be planned as `ScanAll` and `Expand` operations using `GraphView::OLD` value.
+The `MATCH` clause will be planned as `ScanAll` and `Expand` operations using `storage::View::OLD` value.
 This will ensure modifications performed in the same query do not affect it.
 The same applies to edges and the `EdgeAccessor` class.

 ### Existing Record Detection